-Our partnerships with local farmers grew out of the Chester County Gleaning Program that was established in 1996 by then Commissioner (now State Senator) Andrew Dinniman.
+Our partnerships with local farmers grew out of the Chester County Gleaning Program that was established in 1996 by then Commissioner (and eventual State Senator) Andrew Dinniman.
 Along with Volunteer Chairperson Elmer Duckinfield, the Gleaning Program focused on gathering excess produce from local farms that may otherwise go to waste.
 After the Food Bank began in 2009, we adopted the Gleaning Program and spearheaded the coordination of volunteers to harvest at partner farms.
-In 2013, with the addition of an on-staff farmer, Bill Shick, we began growing our own seedlings and managing land at our growing farm partners, increasing production and diversifying our crops for donation to food cupboards and agencies.
-With the help of over a thousand volunteers each season, we grow and harvest over 200,000 pounds of produce from the below growing farm partners.
+In 2013, with the addition of an on-staff farmer, Bill Shick, we began growing our own seedlings and managing land at our farm partners, increasing production and diversifying our crops for distribution to food cupboards and agencies.
+With the help of over a thousand volunteers each season, we grow and harvest over 160,000 pounds of produce!

 Pete’s Produce Farm at Westtown School

-Pete Flynn is the original farmer who set aside land for the Gleaning Program.
-Today, the Food Bank grows on approximately two acres of farmland that Pete, who is a former Food Bank Board member, allocates to our Agricultural Program.
+Today, the Food Bank grows on approximately two acres of farmland that Pete Flynn, the original farmer who set aside land for the Gleaning Program and a former Food Bank Board member, allocates to our farming program.
 Pete’s Produce Farm is a favorite site of large volunteer groups and conveniently located near West Chester.
-Locals may be familiar with Pete’s Produce Farm’s market located on Rt.
-926. Our farmers Bill and Colin, with the help from hundreds of Food Bank volunteers will grow a variety of vegetables at this farm including sweet and hot peppers, kale, collards and broccoli.
+Our farmer with the help of thousands of Food Bank volunteers, grow and harvest a variety of vegetables for our community through our Fresh2You Mobile Market, commercial kitchen, and our network of 160+ agencies.